History of Respiratory Care Overview and Practice Questions

 22. The National Board for Respiratory Care (NBRC) is responsible for what?

-24. In 1947, what organization is responsible for the first professional association for the field of Respiratory Care?
+24. In 1947, what organization was responsible for the first professional association for the field of Respiratory Care?

 Inhalation Therapy Association (ITA)